csound-flossmanual/csound-floss/book/12-a-the-csound-api.md

 The term bus is usually used to describe a means of communication between hardware components.
 Buses are used in mixing consoles to route signals out of the mixing desk into external devices.
 Signals get sent through the sends and are taken back into the console through the returns.
 The same thing happens in a software bus, only instead of sending analog signals to different hardware devices we send data to and from different software.

 Using one of the software bus opcodes in Csound we can provide an interface for communication with a host application.
-An example of one such opcode is chnget.
-The chnget opcode reads data that is being sent from a host Csound API application on a particular named channel, and assigns it to an output variable.
+An example of one such opcode is `chnget`.
+The `chnget` opcode reads data that is being sent from a host Csound API application on a particular named channel, and assigns it to an output variable.
 In the following example instrument 1 retrieves any data the host may be sending on a channel named "pitch":

     instr 1
     kfreq chnget "pitch"